csperse/assets/gw/readme.md

-# GW Assets
+# GW Dept. of Communications and Marketing

----
-## Original files from "GW Photography" folder
+Original files from "GW Photography" folder
-### GW Dept. of Communications and Marketing